 "Ha!
 As if those fish-brains will stand to listen to reason.
 If they could, this would have ended before it began."

 "Twenty moons gone, and my son still cannot be wed, because we don't know if the bride is under her own control, or that of whomever possesses her pearls now."
 Aquanden knew the original thief, Equestromeo, no longer had them.
 "Or, if they've switched places with Merella already, for that matter.
 The queen of the Blue Tail folk is getting ready to turn against us if we don't end this war and restore her daughter's powers.
-I can't imagine a unicorn wanted to control her or trade places with her himself.
-So why would he steal them in the first place?"
+I can't imagine a unicorn would want to control or trade places with her.
+So, why would he steal them in the first place?"
 After too long a pause, he demanded a response.
 "Well?”

 His most trusted captain, Dolph Finnius spoke, "Forgive me sire, but that question might've been better asked before you turned him into a narwhal, methinks."

 "You, think?
 I didn't hear you thinking anything before I turned him, did I?"

 "Well, no, Your Tidalness," Finnius replied.
 “Though, there really wasn’t much time.”

 "Never mind that, what’s done is done.
 The question is, now what?"

 After a brief moment of thought, Finnius responded, “We could turn him back, and ask him?”

 “We would have to know where he is to do that, wouldn’t we,” Queen Marina replied.
 “As I recall, he escaped your watch before he could be penned in the shipwreck yard.”

 “Yes, majesty,” Finnius acknowledged.